losttech/Gradient-Samples/README.md

 **LinearSVM** - incomplete port due to a bug with tf.flags

 **SimpleApproximation** - uses a simple 1 hidden layer neural network to approximate an arbitrary function.

+All models, except GPT-2 **can be modified and trained**.
+Training code for GPT-2 was not published yet, hence not present.